tmtsoftware/csw/docs/src/main/services/time.md

 Java *ZonedDateTime* representation of a TMTTime.

 #### At Local Time Zone
-Gets the given TMTTime at Local time zone.
+Gets the given TMTTime at the local time zone.
 The local time zone is fetched from the calling system's default time zone.

 Scala
 :   @@snip [TMTTimeExamples.scala](../../../../examples/src/main/scala/example/time/TMTTimeExamples.scala) { #at-local }